Sprint Acquires Virgin - Sprint's prepaid brand options continued

 that the difference between this approach and Option

-Sprint would completely merge all operations, and simply target the
+Sprint completely merges all operations, and simply targets the

 distribution and marketing in different niches.
 To the